 Snore No More Pillow

-This pillow is designed to raise the chin off the chest to open the airway and prevent snoring.
-The unique groove for the shoulder makes it particularly comfortable for sleeping on the side.
+This pillow is designed to lift the chin from the chest to open the airways and prevent snoring.
+The unique shoulder groove makes it exceptionally comfortable for side sleeping.

 Pajama Pillow Tee Shirt

 A truly unusual design, this pillow is sewn into the back of a pajama shirt.
 The roll-shaped pillow acts to block you from moving onto you back in a similar fashion to the tennis ball pouch that many people recommend.
 The benefit is that the pillow shirt is far more comfortable to sleep with, and blocks you from rolling onto your back without subjecting you to a rude awakening.

 Similar to the head rolling pillow, the Obus Forme anti-snore side pillow has a raised panel that encourages you to turn to one side or the other.

 This is combined with an ergonomic design that stimulates the opening of your airways while you sleep.

 The Obus Forme pillow is specially designed for people who have a habit of sleeping on their backs because it encourages them to turn their heads to the side.
 In this way, airway obstruction will be reduced, thus snoring will be reduced or even stopped.